abdullah-ch/websockets-authentication-server/README.md

 ## Features
 It offers the following features:-

-* It only allows authenticated clients to make a websocket connection
+* It only allows authenticated clients to make a websocket connection.
+The server will destroy the socket connection requests from unauthenticated clients
 * It sends ping messages to connected clients after regular intervals to ensure that the connection is still alive
 * It checks the clients' heartbeat status and terminates the connection if it does not receive any response from the client after a certain interval